LI-ZONG-HAN/Face_Recognition/README.md

 All face images are aligned by [Dlib: 5-point landmark](http://blog.dlib.net/2017/09/fast-multiclass-object-detection-in.html) and and cropped to 224x224 and packed in binary format

+How to packed in binary format ? pls see Data floder

 ### Train
 Environment : windows 10 + Python 3.5(installed by Anaconda) + Tensorflow 1.5.0 GPU version